CECGImaging/UETK/README.md

 To run the Unified ECGI Toolkit (UETK) users will need to download and install [SCIRun](https://github.com/SCIInstitute/SCIRun/releases), and to download [PFEIFER (v 1.2.1 or later)](https://github.com/SCIInstitute/PFEIFER/releases) and add the PFEIFER source folder and its subfolders to the MATLAB path variable.
 A valid MATLAB license and installation is required to run PFEIFER.
 Users should also download the [Foward/Inverse Toolkit](https://github.com/SCIInstitute/FwdInvToolkit/releases) for a broader range of techniques for ECGI.
 Users should also clone or download this UETK repo.

-Running the UTEK will require running some python packages in SCIRun.
+Running the UTEK will require running some Python packages in SCIRun.
 These packages include:

  - matlab engine
  - numpy